Ledrunning/Image-Uploader/README.md

 # Image-Uploader

 This repository contains an image uploader application developed using C# and .NET.
 The application allows users to upload images to the server and view them on a desktop application.
-The desktop application is written using modern UI
+The server-side written on C# using **.NET Core 2.0** in 2017 but updated in 2023 without migration to the latest version of .NET only for described my knowledge of previous .NET technologies.
+The repository also contains two versions of desktop applications:
+1- Simple WPF-client application called: **ImageUploader.DesktopClient**
+2 - WPF application with more functionality and modern design: **ImageUploader.ModernDesktopClient**

 Features
 Upload images to the server.